 Why are your rosemary's leaves turning yellow?
 Rosemary (Rosmarinus officinalis) is generally easy to grow, but sometimes it can have problems, including yellowing leaves.

 To track down the cause of yellowing leaves on a rosemary plant, check which leaves are yellow.
 If only some of the leaves are yellow, the problem may be different than if all are yellow.
 Also check if the leaves are completely yellow or if they have a speckled appearance, which may provide another clue.
 Proper care of your rosemary plant may be able to save it.
 If not, knowing what the problem was can help you to have a healthy plant next time.

+A lack of necessary nutrients can cause a rosemary plant to have yellow leaves.
+The most common cause of yellow leaves is a lack of iron, but the problem may also be caused by insufficient nitrogen, zinc or manganese.
 If the problem starts on young leaves and spreads to the old ones, it's likely an iron deficiency.
 If the first leaves to turn yellow are the oldest ones, it could be nitrogen, zinc or manganese that's missing.